 Saint Mary Lake

-This amazing Glacier Park lake is located along the Going-To-The-Sun Road just inside the Saint Mary entrance to Glacier Park.
+This beautiful Glacier Park lake is located along the Going-To-The-Sun Road just inside the Saint Mary entrance to Glacier Park.
 Saint Mary Lake is surrounded by mountain peaks with Red Eagle Mountain being one of the more prominent ones.
 It is home to various trout species.
-Because of it’s cool waters, it is not very conducive for swimming – anyway for not very long.
+Because of it’s cool waters, it is not very conducive for swimming – at least for not very long.
 The most notable feature of Saint Mary Lake is Wild Goose Island.
 The town of Saint Mary is located at the northeastern end of the lake.
 About half way up the Lake, you can catch one of the boat tours on Saint Mary Lake.

 Access to Avalanche Lake Trailhead is 5.5 miles (9.2 km) east of Lake McDonald along the Going-To-The-Sun Road.
 The trail starts out as Trail of the Cedars, a barrier free trail.

-Kintla LakeSmoky Bear Ranch.
+Kintla Lake is the forth largest glacial finger lake of the Glacier National Park lakes.
+It is 8 miles (13.3 km) long, up to a mile wide in places, and a total of 1,698 acres.
+It is located in the wild, remote northwest portion of Glacier National Park accessed by 30 miles of bumpy dirt roads from Smoky Bear Ranch.
 Surrounded by Starvation Ridge and Parke Ridge with stunning views of peaks in the Livingston Range, it lays at an elevation of 4008 ft (1,221 m).

 Access to Iceberg Lake is by a 4.7 mile (7.8 km) trail which begins behind the cabins at Swiftcurrent Motor Inn in the Many Glacier area of Glacier Park.
-The trail starts off rather steep but then levels off making it a fairly easy hike.
+The trail starts off rather steep but then levels off becoming a fairly easy hike.
 Because of this lakes high elevation, this trail typically doesn’t open until mid-July.

 Hidden Lake was originally called Bearhat Lake after the prominent Kootenai leader.
 In the 1934, Bearhat was switched to name the mountain and it became known as Hidden Lake.

-Access to Hidden Lake is a relatively short easy hike taking off from behind Logan Pass Visitor Center.
+Access to Hidden Lake is a relatively short and easy hike taking off from behind Logan Pass Visitor Center.
 It is one of Glacier Park’s most popular gems.
-At the 1.5 mile (2.4 km) point, you will reach the overlook where you’ll receive fabulous panoramic views of Hidden Lake and the surrounding mountains.
+At the 1.5 mile (2.4 km) point, you will reach the overlook where you’ll embark on fabulous panoramic views of Hidden Lake and the surrounding mountains.
 The most prominent mountain will be Bearhat Mountain.
 Most visitors don’t continue on down to the lake from here.
 The foot of Hidden Lake receives a lot of fishing pressure.